-- 1. A member or license holder of USA Taekwondo; - 2.
-An employee or board member of USA Taekwondo or LAO; - 3.
-Within the governance or disciplinary jurisdiction of USA Taekwondo or LAO; - 4.
-Authorized, approved, or appointed by USA Taekwondo or LAO to have regular contact with or authority over Minor Athletes.2
+- 1. A member, coaching certification holder, or referee certification holder of USA Weightlifting - 2.
+An employee or board member of USA Weightlifting - 3.
+Within the governance or disciplinary jurisdiction of USA Weightlifting - 4.
+Authorized, approved, or appointed by USA Weightlifting to have regular contact with or authority over Minor Athletes.2